SAP-samples/teched2022-AD160/exercises/3_AcquireProcessFromSPAStore/Acquire-project-store.md

 ## 1. Explore the store <a name="section2"></a>

 >The Store offers predefined content for your automation.
-Packages are categorized by catalog which let you choose between Business Content, Learning Content and SAP Intelligent RPA SDK.
+Packages are categorized by catalog which let you choose between Business Content, Learning Content and Automation SDK.

 1. Navigate to the store in your SPA Tenant, to find project template.